aknobloch/QtPlex/README.md

 * QtCreator software.

 ### Getting Started
 Currently, QtPlex is stable with core functionality, but still in development.
 I hope to have a packaged release shortly, but for now you must download QtCreator and run the project through the build button.
-Alternatively, you should be able to use qmake from the command line, via `qmake QtPlex.pro -spec linux-g++ CONFIG+=debug CONFIG+=qml_debug`. **In order to access your server, you will need to change the IP address, located in the main.cpp file.**
+Alternatively, you should be able to use qmake from the command line, via `qmake QtPlex.pro -spec linux-g++ CONFIG+=debug CONFIG+=qml_debug`.

 ### Goals
 * Icons for Linux and Windows